 Patients who are “hard on their feet” and prone to overuse, such as runners and service workers, are exceptionally at risk for developing plantar fasciitis.
 Wearing shoes without proper support can also increase your risk, as can being overweight or having exceptionally high arches or flat feet.

 Plantar fasciitis will often go away on its own; however, your feet may take between six weeks and 12 months to heal.
-If your symptoms are severe, your podiatrist may recommend physical therapy, steroid injections, or custom orthotics to protect your feet from further damage.
+If your symptoms are severe, your podiatrist may recommend physical therapy, steroid injections, or to protect your feet from further damage.
 Additionally, you may consider some alternative treatment options, especially if your plantar fasciitis flare-ups become chronic.
-At San Antonio Podiatry, we recommend extracorporeal shockwave therapy for the treatment of plantar fasciitis, as well as muscle-regenerative options such as platelet-rich plasma (PRP) injections or amniotic injections into the foot.
+At San Antonio Podiatry, we recommend (opens in a new tab) for the treatment of plantar fasciitis, as well as muscle-regenerative options such as platelet-rich plasma (PRP) injections or amniotic injections into the foot.